Learning Horn Envelopes via Queries from Large Language Models: Introduction

 The \textbf{first} one is that while one can easily answer a membership query by asking the neural network for classification, the same cannot be said for answering an equivalence query.
 The \textbf{second} obstacle is that the format of the input of the neural network may not be an interpretation of a propositional formula as expected by the algorithm (in fact, that is rarely the case, as we see e.g. in language models).
 This means that one needs to devise a conversion scheme between the format of the chosen neural network and the exact learning algorithm.
-Finally, the \textbf{third} obstacle is that, even if the conversion solves the issue regarding the format of examples, neural networks are very unlikely to exactly represent a conjunction of Horn clauses (that is, classify as positive a set of models closed under intersection).
+Finally, the \textbf{third} obstacle is that, even if the conversion solves the issue regarding the format of examples, neural networks are very unlikely to exactly represent a conjunction of Horn rules (that is, classify as positive a set of models closed under intersection).
 Neural networks can in principle represent any Boolean formula.
-However, Angluin's algorithm for exact learning conjunctions of Horn clauses may not terminate if the Boolean formula cannot be represented in Horn logic~\cite{DBLP:journals/corr/abs-2204-00361} (see also~\ref{sec:appendix}).
-Hence, we would like a modified Horn algorithm that is still able to terminate and extract rules (that is, Horn clauses), but from a neural network (playing the role of the oracles) that may return answers not consistent with any Horn theory.
+However, Angluin's algorithm for exact learning conjunctions of Horn rules may not terminate if the Boolean formula cannot be represented as a Horn formula~\cite{DBLP:journals/corr/abs-2204-00361} (see also~\ref{sec:appendix}).
+Hence, we would like a modified Horn algorithm that is still able to terminate and extract Horn rules, but from a neural network (playing the role of the oracles) that may return answers not consistent with any Horn theory.
+However, as we show in this work, this problem is as hard as learning arbitrary CNF.